 This process produces a freshly brewed cup of coffee every time.

-Keurig has also produced a reusable coffee filter that allows consumers to grind their own coffee beans or add a powdered drink mix, such as hot chocolate, to brew in their Keurig.
+Keurig has also produced a reusable coffee filter that allows you to grind your own coffee beans or add a powdered drink mix, such as hot chocolate, to brew.

 Can you open k cups and use in regular coffee maker – you sure can!
 In the event something should or you are between coffee makers.